 We all love gaming; there’s no doubt about that.
 However, can we all pinpoint that exact moment where our hearts were captured by this interactive medium?
-Did it happen when you first stepped on to Halo?
-How about when you firsts pulled the Master Sword from the stone in the Temple of Time?
+Did it happen when you first stepped onto Halo?
+How about when you first pulled the Master Sword from the stone in the Temple of Time?
 Or was it the first time you were baffled by how much Psycho Mantis knew about your gaming history?

 After thinking long and hard about it, I’m confident to say I can.
 It was about 13 years ago.
 I had just turned 14, an age where I started the process of discovering who I really am.
 Gaming was always an interest of mine, but I didn’t quite have the love for it that I do today, mainly due to the fact that I didn’t appreciate it as an art form.
 Of course, that eventually changed, and it’s all thanks to one game.

 It was a typical Saturday afternoon in the bright, sunlit living room of my good friend’s house.
 We were watching something on TV when he asked “wanna play Half-Life 2?”
 At this point in my life, I had just started getting into gaming media, so I knew that this game was all the rage.
 I accepted the offer, moved over to his computer, and sat beside him as he booted up Steam.
 Within moments, we were seeing the world through the eyes of Gordon Freeman, blasting Combine soldiers to bits with a vast array of firearms and explosives.

 I had played the first one a few years prior, but it soon became clear to me that Half-Life 2 was superior in every way.
 The crisp sounds of gunshots and explosions, lifelike ragdoll physics, and stunning visuals powered by the Source engine blew my mind.
 On top of all of that, the story had me on the edge of my seat and begging for more.
 Until that moment, I had never experienced a gaming narrative as emotionally gripping and thought provoking.
 All I wanted was to see what was going to happen next.